If you’ve got sensitive skin — it’s likely you’re used to feeling the pain (literally).

 - Check for hard water.
 If your tap water is “hard” (meaning, it contains minerals like calcium, magnesium and iron), it can seriously dry out your skin and even clog pores.
 If your soap doesn’t lather well, you feel a residue on your skin (and shower), your hair is flat, or your water pressure is low, these are all potential signs that you have hard water.
 You can buy tests online to be sure, and if you get a positive result — consider installing a water softener in your home.

-Best Skin Care for Sensitive Skin: How to Create a Routine for Sensitive Skin
+Best Skin Care Products for Sensitive Skin: How to Create a Routine for Sensitive Skin

 So you know what not to do, but how do you develop a daily skin care routine for sensitive skin that meets your needs?